“A new command I give you: Love one another. As I have loved you, so you must love one another. (John 13:34 NIV)

 Jesus gave his disciples a new command; that they love each other in the same fashion that Jesus had loved them.
 This was not a suggestion, nor was it optional; it was a command.
 Nor should it be considered something unique to them.
 Love one another!

 How did Jesus love his disciples?
-The first thing we will likely think of is that he died on the cross for them; and that is indeed the greatest example of his love.
+The first thing we will likely think of is that he died on the cross for them, and that is indeed the greatest example of his love.
 But notice here that Jesus wants them to love as he has loved them, not as he will love them.
-For the past three or so years Jesus has been loving his disciples, setting them an example for love.
+For the past three or so years Jesus has been loving his disciples, setting them an example of love.
 And now he is telling them to follow his example.
-Just prior to this Jesus had taken the role of a servant and washed his disciples feet, instructing them to follow suit.
-We struggle today with understanding how to follow this example, but I believe that as we serve each other we follow both commands: to wash each others feet; and to love one another.
+Just prior to this Jesus had taken the role of a servant and washed his disciple’s feet, instructing them to follow suit.
+We struggle today with understanding how to follow this example, but I believe that as we serve each other, we follow both commands: to wash each other’s feet, and to love one another.